hmdsa/hmdsa/docs/pages/tools.md

 * [LDMS](./tools/ldms.md) -- provides capability for performing a variety of analytics on data along the transport path

 ### Feedback and Visualization Tools ###
-(Any additional references to dashboards, torus viewers, mike's graphs etc):

-* Integrated System Console (ISC) provides a variety of dashboards and subsystem specific notifications
+* Integrated System Console ([ISC](./tools/ISC.md)) provides a variety of dashboards and subsystem specific notifications.
+The ISC operates on data in the short term store.
 * [LDMS](./tools/ldms.md) -- provides APIs and mechanisms for low latency feedback of information to system and application processes
 * [Baler](./tools/baler.md) -- enables user exploration, and user tagging, of events and event-to-event relationships via both GUI and CLI interfaces, will soon be configurable to send alerts on "Conditions Of Interest" (COI) to subscribers
 * [LogDiver](./tools/logdiver.md) -- provides continous resiliency analysis for HPC systems, and capture the relationship between error events helping find error propagation